mpv-player/mpv/DOCS/man/vf.rst

         By default, this uses the special value ``auto``, which sets the option to the number of detected logical CPU cores.

+    ``user-data``
+        Optional arbitrary string that is passed to the script.
+Default to empty string if not set.

     The following ``.vpy`` script variables are defined by mpv:

     ``video_in``